-I'm a coder and I tried to aggregate the data by building data bridges and workflows using Google Spreadsheet, Zapier or other workflow automation softwares.
+I'm a coder and I tried to aggregate the data by building data bridges and workflows using Google Spreadsheet, Zapier, or other workflow automation software.
 I found myself to be quickly limited by those tools.
 I needed to have more control over the data and I had to store it in an external database, with computing instances to read files and images.
-I finally gave up when I realized I was building an infrastructure as complex as the one we had for our e-commerce software.
+I finally gave up when I realized I was building a web infrastructure as complex as the one we had for our e-commerce software.

 I thought about this problem for a long time.
 Now that we have digitized everything from supplier invoices to customer contracts, why don't we move toward more automation for the organization processes?

 - Supplier invoices scattered in our emails or their websites must be gathered together

 - Employees onboarding with welcoming emails, account configurations must be automated

 - Reconciliation between invoices and bank transactions must be automatic

 - Customers and business data must be stored in a data warehouse fully accessible to the whole company

 Same as in a software development team, the organization processes and repetitive tasks must move to a digital operating model.
 A digital representation of the processes made with software and algorithms.

 This vision cannot simply be done with pipes that connect software programs together.
 Nor with bots that mimic human actions.
 Complete access to the data and a platform to create tailored algorithms on this data is mandatory.

 A digital operating model is infinitely scalable, can be improved at an impressive rate, and is more resilient to human error.
 The organization data, when aggregated and consolidated, give people information about the situation so they can take initiative and build on this data platform.
 This is what Agile organizations are about.